rmulhol/rmulhol.github.io/_posts/2015-06-25-confusing-javascript-var.markdown

 So, what's going on here?

 The problem relates to the nature of asynchronous listeners in JavaScript.
-Inside of the `for` loop, the var `i` exists and is set to some integer between 1 and 9.
+Inside of the `for` loop, the var `i` is set to some integer between 1 and 9.
 As that's happening, the elements defined by the id `'square-' + i` are receiving event listeners that trigger when clicked.

 But the listener is not triggered at that moment - otherwise all the forms would be submitted when the script ran.
 Instead, the function to submit the form lies in wait for the event listener to trigger.

 But there's a problem.
-When the event triggers, the var `i` no longer exists - the `for` loop has already executed.
-So when you click on a cell, you get the following error in the console:
+When the event triggers, the var `i` is no longer set to the value it was when the `for` loop was executing - now it's at 10 (mutable data, good stuff).[^1] So when you click on a cell, you get the following error in the console:

 {% highlight javascript %}
 Uncaught TypeError: Cannot read property 'submit' of null
 {% endhighlight %}

-By the time the asynchronous listener is called, the object returned by `getElementById` is null, since `'form-' + i` evaluates to `'form-' + null` (or just `'form-'`), which doesn't correspond to any ID on the page.
+By the time the asynchronous listener is called, the object returned by `getElementById` is null, since `'form-' + i` evaluates to `'form-' + 10` (or just `'form-10'`), which doesn't correspond to any ID on the page.

 Asynchronous callbacks can be tremendously confusing - they can lead you into the pit of [callback hell][callback_hell].